 You want voice tags throughout the beat because it prevents rampant theft.
 It also encourages artists to lease or buy the beat, so they can download the tagless version.
 Does it always work?
 No!

 I’ve been selling beats online for a minute, and I always get emails from artists telling me they got one of my tagged beats off youtube, recorded to it and it’s for promo only.

 then ask me if I can listen to it and tell them what I think.
 WTF?!

 That’s like stealing my tv and then inviting me over for movie night.
 But this is proof that an unfortunate a number of rappers don't value the time or talents of producers and they don’t even value their own product because they rapping over a loud ass beat tag every few seconds.
 If somebody”s doing this to you, your copyright is being violated and you can use DMCA the Digital Millennium Copyright Act to remove any unauthorized recordings from any platform on the Internet.

-Now over all beat theft is unavoidable but consider the context when deciding how to tag your beats and how to exercise your copyrights when the inevitable happens much success producers peace.
+Now over all beat theft is unavoidable but consider the context when deciding how to use voice tags and how to exercise your copyrights when the inevitable happens much success producers, Peace.